ant-design/ant-design/docs/pattern/form.en-US.md

 <img class="preview-img" align="right" alt="Example of alignment" src="https://os.alipayobjects.com/rmsportal/cjHTEtXFxUSdHnE.png">

-In the design of a form, button groups should be aligned to the left of the input boxes.
+When designing a form, button groups should be aligned to the left of the input boxes.

 ### Disabled main button